JuhoErvasti/tat/README.md

   Unlikely:
   - Raster attribute tables
   - Some way of displaying geometries as other whan WKT/WKB
-    - Probably best bet would be to render the geometry as a temporary image and display it with using [viuer](https://github.com/atanunq/viuer)
+    - Probably best bet would be to render the geometry as a temporary image and display it using [viuer](https://github.com/atanunq/viuer)
     - However, this would be a significant undertaking and the actual utility of it is fairly minimal
     - But it would be pretty cool